-Rethinking call centers: Key themes in this year’s conferences
+Rethinking contact centers: Key themes in this year’s conferences

 Are you ready for the “frictionless revolution” and game-driven learning?

 Thinking of attending a contact center conference in 2018?
 Sharpen your pencils and pack your bags.
-We’re seeing themes on the agendas this year that are guaranteed to prompt strategic shifts as call center executives ask, “Am I making the most of my call centers?”
+We’re seeing themes on the agendas this year that are guaranteed to prompt strategic shifts as contact center executives ask, “Am I making the most of my contact centers?”

 For instance, CCW’s winter conference in New Orleans last month featured a presentation about customer segmentation and lifetime value measurement.
 This segmentation can help organizations prioritize experience designs and delivery.

 In the travel and hospitality sector, some companies do this by assigning customers with loyalty status to a special phone number or help desk, ensuring they can skip to the front of the line when they need travel support.
 This VIP treatment for the airline’s most frequent customers breeds more loyalty.

 Curbing information overload and making training a game

 ICMI Contact Center Expo, slated for Orlando in May, has tapped Amber Krueger to present on the topic of balancing training with skills-based routing.
 Krueger, Operations Manager for US Bancorp Fund Services, talks about how the bank evolved its training and onboarding to foster agent development.